Talabat announces offer price range between Dh1.50 and Dh1.60 as IPO period begins

 A total of 3,493,236,093 shares will be made available in the offering, representing 15 per cent of the company’s total issued share capital

-Talabat, on Tuesday, announced the price range for the sale of its shares and the start of the subscription period for its initial public offering on Dubai Financial Market.
+Talabat's initial public offering of nearly $1.5 billion was covered minutes after the shares opened.
+On Tuesday, the company announced the price range for the sale of its shares and the start of the subscription period for its initial public offering on Dubai Financial Market.

 The IPO subscription period starts today and closes on November 27, 2024, for UAE Retail Investors and on November 28, 2024, for Professional Investors.